KevinHock/KevinHock.github.io/_posts/2023-11-26-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 PrivateLink ([and VPC Peering](#why-is-vpc-peering-not-a-straightforward-option)) are mostly non-options.

 The reason for this is as follows.
-When you make an interface VPC endpoint with AWS PrivateLink, a "[requester-managed network interface](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/requester-managed-eni.html)" is created.
-The "requester" is AWS, as you can see by the mysterious `"727180483921"` account ID.
-If you try to disable "[Source/destination checking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#eni-basics)" (which ensures that the ENI is either the source or the destination of any traffic it receives), you will not be able to since AWS manages it.
-Thus, traffic destined for the Internet but sent to that network interface is dropped before it travels cross-account.
+When you make an interface VPC endpoint with AWS PrivateLink, a "[requester-managed network interface](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/requester-managed-eni.html)" is created with "[source/destination checking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#eni-basics)" enabled.[^84415] Due to this check, traffic destined for the Internet but sent to that network interface is dropped before it travels cross-account.

+[^84415]: The "requester" is AWS, as you can see by [the mysterious `"727180483921"` account ID](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/requester-managed-eni.html).
+Since you do not manage it, you cannot disable the [source/destination checking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#eni-basics)

 However, suppose you are willing to do a lot of heavy lifting that is orthogonal to AWS primitives.